Sage/ez-streams/README.md

 })...
 ```

 Rather academic here but in real life you often need to query databases or external services when filtering or mapping stream entries.
+So this is very useful.

 The Array-like API also includes `every`, `some` and `forEach`.
 On the other hand it does not include `reduceRight` nor `sort`, as these functions are incompatible with streaming (they would need to buffer the entire stream).

-The `forEach` function is also a reducer and takes a continuation callback, like `reduce` (see example later).
+The `forEach`, `every` and `some` functions are reducers and take a continuation callback, like `reduce` (see example further down).

 ## Pipe